Email FacebookTwitterMenu burgerClose thin

 How Often Should You Speak With Your Financial Advisor?

-Financial planning and management are personalized services, and advisor meetings can vary depending on the degree of help needed.
-Complicated financial affairs will likely need to be managed and reviewed anywhere from daily to monthly, while individuals with straightforward investments may only need occasional advice.
+Financial planning and portfolio management are personalized services, and advisor meetings can vary depending on the degree of help needed.
+Some advisors review more complicated financial affairs daily or monthly, but straightforward investments may only need occasional management.

 At the bare minimum, you should expect to speak with a financial advisor once a year.
 Experts recommend meeting at least annually to review your financial strategies as your living circumstances change.
-These reviews can be in person or via video calls, and many advisors choose to text or email more frequent updates as necessary.
+These reviews can be in person or via video calls.
+Many advisors choose to text or email more frequent updates as necessary.

 When Should You Speak With Your Financial Advisor?

-Meeting with a financial advisor can be beneficial at various points in life, especially when major life events or changes in financial goals occur.
-For example, if you’re experiencing significant life changes—such as getting married, having a child, receiving an inheritance, moving to a new location, or facing health challenges—it’s wise to consult your advisor to understand the financial impact.
+Meeting with a financial advisor can be beneficial when major life events or changes in financial goals occur.
+For example, if you start a family, receive a windfall, or face health challenges, it’s wise to consult your advisor.

 Career changes are another key reason to schedule an additional meeting with your advisor.
-Whether you’ve received a promotion, started a new job, or transitioned to self-employment, these shifts can influence your income, retirement planning and benefits, making it helpful to review your financial strategy.
-Additionally, if you’re approaching retirement, a meeting can help ensure your retirement savings, Social Security strategies, and income withdrawal plans are on track.
+These shifts can influence your income, retirement planning and benefits, making it helpful to review your financial strategy.
+Additionally, if you’re approaching retirement, a meeting can help ensure your retirement plans are on track.
+Together you’ll review your savings, Social Security strategies, and income withdrawal plans for the years ahead.

-Financial events, such as market changes or substantial shifts in investment performance, are also good times to meet with an advisor.
-Reviewing your portfolio after a market fluctuation or reassessing tax strategies—especially if you’ve had a major tax event, like a property sale—can help you stay aligned with your goals.
+Financial events, such as market changes or shifts in investment performance, also provide reasons to meet.
+Reviewing your portfolio after a market fluctuation or major tax event, like a property sale, can help realign your goals.

 Moreover, if you encounter economic or legislative changes—like new tax laws or fluctuating interest rates—discussing their potential effects on your savings, investments, or loans with an advisor can provide peace of mind.
 In times of financial uncertainty or anxiety, it’s also helpful to reach out for reassurance, guidance, and risk management advice.